High-speed rail in Australia

 High-speed rail in Australia has been under investigation since the early 1980s.
 Every federal government since this time has investigated the feasibility of constructing high-speed rail with speeds above 200 km/h, but to date nothing has ever gone beyond the detailed planning stage.
 Various corridors have been proposed for a potential high-speed line.
-The most commonly suggested route is between Australia's three largest cities, Brisbane to Sydney to Melbourne, which, as of 2023, is the world's sixth-busiest air corridor.
-The link between Sydney and Newcastle would be completed first by 2039, with the extensions to Brisbane and Melbourne at a later date.
+The most commonly suggested route is between Australia's three largest cities, Brisbane to Sydney to Melbourne, which, as of 2025, is the world's fifth-busiest air corridor.
+The federal government's latest proposal as of February 2026 is a link between Sydney and Newcastle to be completed first by 2039, with the extensions to Brisbane and Melbourne to come at a later date.

-Since the introduction of the New South Wales XPT, some Australian trains have been capable of high-speed operation; the Australian rail speed record of 210 km/h was set by Queensland Rail's Electric Tilt Train during a trial run in 1998; the internationally accepted threshold for high-speed rail is 200 km/h.
+Since the introduction of the New South Wales XPT, some Australian trains have been capable of high-speed operation.
+The Australian rail speed record of 210 km/h was set by Queensland Rail's Electric Tilt Train during a trial run in 1998; the internationally accepted threshold for high-speed rail is 200 km/h.
 Trains in New South Wales, Victoria, Queensland and Western Australia operate at a maximum service speed of 160 km/h.

 The High Speed Rail Authority, a federal government agency established in 2023, has been tasked with "advising on, planning, developing and overseeing the construction and operation of a transformational network along Australia's eastern seaboard".
 The authority's first priority is planning and corridor works for the Sydney to Newcastle section of a high-speed rail network, backed by a $500 million commitment from the Australian Government.